capsulesocial/capsule-vue/src/components/README.md

 #### _Props_

 - post: takes in the post object.
-Required for displaying title, subtitle, views, timestamp.
+Required for displaying title, views, timestamp.
 Modifies the likes and comments arrays
 - authorID: Used for creating the link to route to the author's profile.

 #### _Methods_